Comic-Con 2018: Everything that happened on Day 1

 But he also got serious for a moment when a fan asked him why he’s excited that Jodie Whittaker is taking over the title role on Doctor Who, becoming the first woman to play the part.

 “I’m ready for her,” Barrowman told the audience.
 “I think it’s great.
 I think it’s about time… She’s strong, and she’s strong-willed, and she’s going to lead other people.
 That’s the thing about Doctor Who: We fall in love with the characters as we step into the TARDIS with them,” he added.
-“She is going to take us on some incredible journeys.”
+“She is going to take us on some incredible journeys.

 TLC’s Chilli learned how to hiss like a mermaid at the Siren panel